AdrianPal/DevOps2017/output/README.md

-﻿Output where results are placed.
+﻿Output where results are generated.